 At this level you can enjoy a very full year’s sport using your standard road car.
 For instance you could do a season's worth of AutoSOLOs, Production Car Autotests, Road Rallies or a combination of all three.

 If you don't just want to do standalone events you could compete in a local championship run a Regional Association of motor clubs.
-The main costs for a typical season woud be an MSA Clubman Licence at £27 (as of 2017) and entry fees at around £25 per event, plus petrol and expenses.
+The main costs for a typical season woud be an Motorsport UK Clubman Licence at £29 (as of 2019) and entry fees at around £25 per event, plus petrol and expenses.

 Sprints and Hill Climbs also come into this budget as there are categories for standard road cars and lightly modified road-going road cars.
-Entry fees are around £85+ per event and you will also need an MSA Competition Licence (a minimum of a non-race National B) and MSA-compliant helmet, fireproof overalls, gloves and for some classes, a Frontal Head Restraint device.
+Entry fees are around £85+ per event and you will also need an Motorsport UK Competition Licence (a minimum of a non-race National B) and Motorsport UK compliant helmet, fireproof overalls, gloves and for some classes, a Frontal Head Restraint device.
 You can double drive a car on a Sprint or Hillclimb with a friend, which helps split car costs and gives some competition with you both competing in the same car.

 Another cost-effective way into stage rallying or navigational rallying is to navigate for someone else.
 The driver invariably provides the car and while you will come to a deal on how to split the costs, it’s a great way to compete for little money.
 It is also a hugely challenging, demanding and fun environment in which to start out.
 If this takes your interest, read on about other ways of competing.